daattali/shinyjs/README.md

 </h2>

-This document is only an overview of shinyjs.
-There are more in-depth resources available on the [shinyjs website](https://deanattali.com/shinyjs).
+This document is only an overview of {shinyjs}.
+There are more in-depth resources available on the [{shinyjs}
+website](https://deanattali.com/shinyjs).

-If you need help with shinyjs, free support is available on [StackOverflow](https://stackoverflow.com/questions/ask?tags=r+shiny+shinyjs), [RStudio Community](https://community.rstudio.com/new-topic?category=shiny&tags=shinyjs),
+If you need help with {shinyjs}, free support is available on [StackOverflow](https://stackoverflow.com/questions/ask?tags=r+shiny+shinyjs), [RStudio Community](https://community.rstudio.com/new-topic?category=shiny&tags=shinyjs),